mindedsecurity/behave/README.md

 ### DNS Resolution to Private IPs

-If a malicious script istructs the Browser to connect to a FQDN whose authoritative DNS resolves to a private IP *Behave!* checks if the resolved IP is private.
+If a malicious script instructs the Browser to connect to a FQDN whose authoritative DNS resolves to a private IP *Behave!* checks if the resolved IP is private.
 Anyway, the IP information of a resolved hostname is available only if the port is open.